ietf-wg-alto/draft-alto-oam-yang/design.md

 case that is used to configure DNS NAPTR records for ALTO server discovery, which is sugested by {{RFC7286}} and {{RFC8686}}.
 It configures a set of endpoints that can be served by this ALTO server.
 The node contains two leaf lists.
-The `static` list contains a list of manual configured endpoints.
+The `static` list contains a list of manually configured endpoints.
 The `dynamic` list points to a list of data sources to retrieve the endpoints dynamically.
 As suggested by {{RFC7286}} and {{RFC8686}}, the IP prefixes of the endpoints configured by both `static` and `dynamic` lists will